acrule/comet_server/readme.md

 Comet is a research tool designed to help scientists in human-computer interaction better understand how people use Jupyter Notebooks.
 It is primarily a recording tool with very limited support for visualizing or reviewing the recorded data.

 ## Installation
-Comet expects all data to be saved to an external drive (e.g. a USB key) and will not run unless it detects a mounted drive with a config file named `traces.cfg`.

 The Comet server extension may be installed by downloading the entire repo, opening a terminal, navigating to folder containing the downloaded repo, the and running `python setup.py install` to install the package.

 You will also need to change your `jupyter_notebook_config.py` file to tell Jupyter to run the extension.
 Typically this file resides in a folder called `.jupyter` on your home directory.
 On macOS, You can reach this file by opening your terminal and typing: